Glusk/hackathon-2021/README.md

 ```bash
 npm install
 ```
-# To start server
+# Running the server

-Open shell in root folder and start server
+Open shell in root folder and run:
 ```bash
 npm run start-server
 ```

-# To start client
+# Running a client

-Open shell in root folder and start server
+Open shell in root folder and run:
 ```bash
 npm run start-client
 ```

-# Start under docker
+# Start under Docker

-Attached **Dockerfile** demonstrates procedure for starting node application with docker.
-Important point is to install packages with node package manager (npm), copy source file over and then use custom scripts defined inside package.json to start node via npm.
+Attached `Dockerfile` demonstrates procedure for starting node application with Docker.
+Important point is to install packages with node package manager (npm), copy source file over and then use custom scripts defined inside `package.json` to start node via npm.

 Another approach can be used if you like.